xeger/pipeclean/REFERENCE.md

 pipeclean scrub < -m mode > [ modelsDir1, [ modelsDir2, ... ] ]
 ```

-In `mysql` mode, the input **must** be formatted in the style of `mysqldump` with one statement per line.
-If a statement spans lines, it will fail to parse and pipeclean will emit it, unchanged, to the output.
-MySQL scrubbing uses parallelism.

-In the (experimental) `json` mode, the input is a JSON document and that is parsed by `encoding/json.NewDecoder()` so it _may_ stream, but this has not been explored.
-JSON mode does not (yet) use parallelism.

-In `scrub` mode, the command-line parameters specify a list of directories where model files are stored.
+With `scrub`, the command-line parameters specify a list of directories where model files are stored.
 Pipeclean loads every recognized file from every specified directory, and validates the loaded models against the configuration before parsing stdin.

 ### Configuration for Scrubbing